gkdivya/EVA/5_CodingDrillDown/Readme.md

 2. **Max-Pooling** - Transition Block (max pooling followed by 1x1) after 5x5 receptive field added in network.
 3. **Batch-Normalization** - Added after every convolution layer except the last one to normalize the values being passed between convolution layers
 4. **Capacity** - With very less paramters ~4k parameters, even with all the right concepts in place model couldnt learn.
 Increased capacity a bit to increase the accuracy.
+5. **Global Average pooling** - GAP followed by fully connected layer (1x1 is applied on 1d data) used just before prediction to give the network a little flexibility with the input image size.
-5. **Augmentation** - Image augmentation technique like image rotation, color are used
+6. **Augmentation** - Image augmentation technique like image rotation, color are used
-6. **Regularization** - Adding drop out, helped reduced the gap between training and test loss.
+7. **Regularization** - Adding drop out, helped reduced the gap between training and test loss.
-7. **Learning Rate** - Used OneCycleLR Learning Rate to tune the model
+8. **Learning Rate** - Used OneCycleLR Learning Rate to tune the model

 | Experiment                                                                                                                        | Target                                                                                                                                                                                                          | Parameters | BestTrain Accuracy | Best Test Accuracy | Analysis                                                                                                                                                                                                                                                                                                                                                                                                                                                                    |